dbiservices/yak/docs/contribution.md

 ## Setup

-1. pull the Yak Community container `registry.gitlab.com/yak4all/yak:latest` to your workstation
+1. pull the Yak Core container `registry.gitlab.com/yak4all/yak:latest` to your workstation

 ```bash
 docker pull registry.gitlab.com/yak4all/yak:latest
 ```

+FYI The YaK Core container will including the pulling from the Yak Env Container `registry.gitlab.com/yak4all/yakenv:1.0.0` <br>
+This container contains all necessary softwares used by YaK Core <br>
+see here for more information : https://gitlab.com/yak4all/yakenv/-/blob/main/Dockerfile

 2. Define a local storage with the variable `${MY_LOCAL_YAK_DIR}`